Xylopyrographer/LiteLED/README.md

 2. Requires the `-DESP32_ARDUINO_NO_RGB_BUILTIN` workaround discussed on the arduino-esp32 GitHub site [here](https://github.com/espressif/arduino-esp32/pull/9941) and as shown in the example [here](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/RMT/Legacy_RMT_Driver_Compatible).
 3. Fully compatible. **But highly recommend using v3+**.

-**PARLIO driver (`LiteLEDpio`, `LiteLEDpioGroup`, `LiteLEDpioLane`) — minimum core version**
+#### PARLIO driver

-The PARLIO-based driver classes require arduino-esp32 core **≥ 3.1.0** on a PARLIO-capable SoC (`SOC_PARLIO_SUPPORTED` — ESP32-C6, ESP32-H2, ESP32-P4 and later).
+The PARLIO-based driver requires arduino-esp32 core ≥ 3.1.0 on a PARLIO-capable SoC (at time of writing: ESP32-C6, ESP32-H2, ESP32-P4 and later).
 This is the same minimum as the rest of the library for core v3; there is no additional constraint introduced by the PARLIO driver itself.

-The PARLIO driver does not use RMT at all and is unaffected by the RMT-specific compatibility issues listed in the table above.
+The PARLIO driver is unaffected by the RMT-specific compatibility issues listed in the table above.

-Hardware-validated on XIAO ESP32-C6 with arduino-esp32 **3.3.7** (ESP-IDF v5.5.2).
+---

-### Breaking Change
+## Breaking Change

 As the underlying method of using the RMT peripheral was completely redone starting with arduino-esp32 core version 3.0.0, this has caused a breaking change in the method used to declare the LiteLED object starting at LiteLED version 2.0.0.

+---

 ## API Document